10 Ways to Fix Slow Xfinity Internet & Wi-Fi

 Use an Ethernet Cable

-Using an ethernet cable to connect your device to the router is the only way you’ll achieve the speed your internet plan provides.
-It’s not possible to connect every device in your home with an ethernet cable.
-But connecting the devices that can will have faster speeds and reduces the demand on your wireless router.
+A wired Ethernet connection is faster and more reliable than Wi-Fi.
+Use it for devices like gaming consoles, PCs, or streaming boxes when possible.
+Using an Ethernet cable to connect your device to the router is the only way you’ll achieve the speed your internet plan provides.
+You can’t connect every device with a cable, but the devices that can will have faster speeds and reduce the demand on your wireless router.

 Upgrade Your Xfinity Internet Plan

-If only it was as easy as placing your router in the most convenient and aesthetically pleasing spot in your home.
-But it’s not.
+If only it were as easy as placing your router in the most convenient spot–but it’s not.
 Most of the time, aesthetically pleasing means out of sight, which is the worst place for it to be.

 Update Modem & Router Firmware

-Updating the firmware can clear up any connection issues your equipment is exhibiting and keep it performing optimally.
+Keeping firmware (the built-in software that controls your device) up to date improves stability, security, and performance.
+Xfinity’s xFi gateway (a modem and router in one device) updates automatically, but third-party devices may need manual updates.
 The process to update firmware is different for each device and manufacturer, so check the owner’s manual or support page for instructions.

 Are there faster internet plans in your area?